-This is an approximate transcript of my video Can I Trademark My Dance? found on YouTube.
-In this blog when we talk about needing to obtain a copyright or trademark, we are talking about obtaining federal registration from the US Copyright Office at copyright.gov or the United States Patent and Trademark Office at uspto.gov
+In this blog and on this site when we talk about needing to obtain a copyright or trademark, we are talking about obtaining federal registration from the US Copyright Office at copyright.gov or the United States Patent and Trademark Office at uspto.gov

 Today’s questions is: Can I trademark my dance?